 The activity in the Detective Bureau Squad Room of this LAPD Precinct is at times so feverish, with multitudes of people arriving and departing, that cooling the room is usually an exercise in futility.
 The Department has budgeted two air-conditioning units for the huge chamber and they're hopelessly overwhelmed, as well as being perennially 'too far away'.
 Proximity to one of them is a choice and well-envied position, though the advantage tends to be mostly psychological.

-Detective Sergeant Matthew Sikes, whose position is neither choice nor enviable, sits sweltering at his desk, which he shares as a facing pair with his partner.
+Detective Sergeant Matthew Sikes, whose position is neither choice nor enviable, sits sweltering at his desk opposite his partner at his facing desk.
 He wears 'cool' slacks and a many-years-old 'Simpsons' tee shirt, yet only the cooling fan of the computer to his right provides imagined relief.
 It is countered, however, by his partner's habitually natty insistence upon showing up for work in white shirt, sports jacket and tie.

 "How can you do that?"